lanl/bml/README.md

 ## ABSTRACT

-The basic matrix library (bml) is a collection of various matrix data formats (in dense and sparse) and their associated algorithms for basic matrix operations.
+The basic matrix library (bml) is a collection of various matrix data formats (for dense and sparse) and their associated algorithms for basic matrix operations.

 This code is unclassified and has been assigned LA-CC-**15-093**.
 Los Alamos